daffainfo/ctf-writeup/GREP CTF 2023/Arctic Penguin/README.md

 ![metadata](images/metadata.png)

 After searching about `Snow steganography`.
 Now im using stegsnow to get the flag, but we don't know the flag right?
 I came across this [tool](https://github.com/0xHasanM/SnowCracker) to brute stegsnow password.
-Here is the command that I used to crack the password
+Here is the command I used to crack the password

 ```shell
 python3 snowcracker.py -c Y -f /home/kali/pengu\ \(5\).jpg.out -w /usr/share/wordlists/rockyou.txt | grep _ -B 1